Are you a Virtual Assistant? Or looking to launch a Virtual Assistant business? Then the one thing that you will already know is that time is money.

 Tools: Paypal, Transferwise, Payoneer

 PayPal is the most popular platform because many clients are aware of it and it has the biggest presence worldwide.
+It has a wide variety of services for businesses, consumers, and e-commerce sites.
+You can also use it to buy Bitcoin but you can visit https://bitcoinkaufenpaypal.net/ to find out more about that.
+While it is the largest payment system that has many perks, that doesn’t mean it’s faultless.
 The main downside is the high fees it charges for its services.

 Payoneer is an alternative worth considering because it has a presence in many countries.
 It allows you to withdraw directly to its compatible debit cards and exchange rates for international transactions are favorable.